 Price Indicator Determination of Market Risk Environments.
-Market risk environments are quantitatively determined by the congruence of two proprietary price-based indicators that measure, monitor and quantify market risk.
-These indicators are called the "Price Momentum Indicator" and the "Price Volatility Indicator."
+Market risk environments are quantitatively determined by the congruence of the two proprietary price-based indicators that measure, monitor and quantify market risk.

 The Price Momentum Indicator is driven by the 200-business day moving average of the S&P 500 Index.
 The Price Momentum Indicator is designed to identify historical market price trends (up or down).